sofia-creates/sofia-creates/README.md

 👩‍💻 Currently on internship @ ICA-gruppen.

-🌱 Currently learning Vue.js as well as coding for acessibility.
+🌱 Currently learning Vue.js as well as coding for accessibility.

 ---